rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 IMO, low-code can be an interesting choice if you can work closely with the team of devs who implemented and maintain it.

-## Cognitive stress
+## About stress

 Maintaining messy code can be stressful.
 Fortunately, projects like these become "infamous" very fast, and you get moral support from other team members.
 That really helps.
 My advice is: be a source of such support if your colleagues end up working in messy code.
 Few words of encouragement and acknowledgment of that hardship can go a long way.
 Also the information will slowly percolate up and the management may become more receptive to accept the cost of a big refactor or even a complete re-write.

 This post has advocated for code simplicity over ease of development.
-Knowing how to write simple code and not being allowed to do so can be very frustrating.
+Thinking that you know how to write simple code and not being allowed to do so can be very frustrating.
 Sometimes there is a good reasons why the code is kept in a certain way.
 One common reason is that the code needs to be accessible do developers who contribute to it.
 Understanding why things are the way they are is often good enough to create acceptance and alleviate frustration.
 However, examples like [How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.
 The industry should try to strive a balance between accessibility and simplicity better than this.
 With micro-services being so popular one would expect more opportunities for some divide and concur where at least some of the code strives to be hard and simple.
 Whats really hard is finding a places like that.
 The job market for functional programming jobs is, frankly, dismal.
 At the same time, languages like Haskell and Rust top the weekend use stats based on stackoverflow surveys[^weekend].
 There must be quite a few frustrated programmers out there.
 I have been in that position and I know it is mentally hard.